mdn/content/files/en-us/web/api/fetch_api/using_fetch/index.md

 The [Fetch API](/en-US/docs/Web/API/Fetch_API) provides a JavaScript interface for accessing and manipulating parts of the [protocol](/en-US/docs/Glossary/Protocol), such as requests and responses.
 It also provides a global {{domxref("fetch()")}} method that provides an easy, logical way to fetch resources asynchronously across the network.

-This kind of functionality was previously achieved using {{domxref("XMLHttpRequest")}}.
-Fetch provides a better alternative that can be easily used by other technologies such as [service workers](/en-US/docs/Web/API/Service_Worker_API).
-Fetch also provides a single logical place to define other HTTP-related concepts such as [CORS](/en-US/docs/Web/HTTP/CORS) and extensions to HTTP.
+Unlike {{domxref("XMLHttpRequest")}} that is a callback-based API, Fetch is promise-based and provides a better alternative that can be easily used in [service workers](/en-US/docs/Web/API/Service_Worker_API).
+Fetch also integrates advanced HTTP concepts such as [CORS](/en-US/docs/Web/HTTP/CORS) and other extensions to HTTP.

 A basic fetch request looks like this: